ChrisMcKee1/ChatUI/docs/api/examples/java.md

-# Java API Implementation (Semantic Kernel Focused)
+# Java API Implementation for ChatUI

-This example demonstrates how to implement API endpoints for Chat UI using Spring Boot and **Microsoft Semantic Kernel for Java**.
+This example demonstrates how to implement API endpoints for Chat UI using Spring Boot.
+It shows how to produce the JSON structure expected by the frontend's `ApiChatService.ts`.

-**Recommended Approach:** Directly return the native `com.microsoft.semantickernel.services.chatcompletion.ChatMessageContent<?>` object (or a `List` of them) serialized as JSON.
-The frontend (`ApiChatService.ts`) is designed to parse this.

-**Alternative (Non-SK):** If not using Semantic Kernel, see the [Minimal JSON Format definition](../response-formats.md#alternative-approach-minimal-json-format-non-semantic-kernel) and construct that structure manually (e.g., using `Map<String, Object>`).

-The examples below focus on the recommended Semantic Kernel approach.
+**Key Frontend Expectation:** The frontend service (`ApiChatService.ts`) parses specific fields from the JSON response array.
+Ensure your API provides these fields correctly.

 ## Request Format